 Step 5: Dash of Highlighter

 Again, I know adding highlighter might sound excessive for beach makeup, but when I say that I add highlighter, it’s such a small amount that it’s barely noticeable.

-For this, simply use your finger, and invest in the $5 Essence Pure Nude Highlighter.
+For this, simply use your finger for the Essence Pure Nude Highlighter.

-This is a subtle highlight, so it doesn’t look ridiculous on the beach, and it only costs $5, so you won’t be too upset if it happens to wash away.
+This is a subtle highlight, so it doesn’t look ridiculous on the beach, and it’s not super pricey, so you won’t be too upset if it happens to wash away.